 As a boy growing up all my public role models were the strong silent types.
 John Wayne, Clint Eastwood, Steve McQueen were all men of few words but vigorous action.
 Men didn’t show their feelings; they just dealt with whatever came their way in the most expeditious fashion.
 Problems were meant to be solved not fretted over.
 Real men weren’t vulnerable.
 They were strong for all of those around them and kept their feelings to themselves.
 My dad very much lived up to this expectation.
 I can’t remember even one example of him telling me how he “felt” about something.
 He just did what he was supposed to do and that was that.

 All of life is lived on an emotional continuum.
 To ignore this fact simply won’t work in the long term.
 This doesn’t mean you should dwell in the land of extremes or share how you are feeling about everything all the time.
 What it does mean is that it is okay to show some cracks in the armor.
-When life gets heavy or you are in the midst of great difficulty, seek out family and friends and ask for help.
-At a minimum, find a few people you can open up to and confide in them.
+When life gets heavy or you are amid great difficulty, seek out family and friends and ask for help.
+At a minimum, find a few people you can confide in.
 Being vulnerable doesn’t equal weakness.
-We must deal with this part of life to our detriment or betterment – the choice is ours.
+We must deal with emotions and skills gaps to our detriment or betterment – the choice is ours.

 - Drop The Mask And Be Real (capacity-building.com)

 - The importance of being vulnerable! (thouartthycreator.wordpress.com)

 - Emotional Evolution (eitheory.com)

 - Using Your 5 Basic Emotions for Success (greaterlifenow.wordpress.com)